 But their hands had more to do.
 Not all the fish had died.
 Sunfish were seen darting through the shallow water.

 The children set out to catch them and relocate them to a deeper portion of the creek.
 "Maybe Fairy Creek," a child suggested.
 The will of children to help beings great and small is impressively powerful.
 It is a gift they offer the skeptics and glass-half-empty lot.
 When finding an individual in need (fish or otherwise), there is no hesitation.
 Children act ... when given the time, space, and opportunity.

 Ours is a passion driven school.
 All academic pursuits begin and end with the empowered wishes of children.
 This wish was clear: CATCH THE SURVIVING FISH.

 It began with bandanas tossed into the water.
 It didn't work.
 Then string was tied to the ends of sticks.
 It didn't work.
 At last, the meticulous task of making nets from hand.
 Five and six and seven-year-old children spent their afternoon hours knotting string.
 Bit by bit, their nets were made and cast.

 Then the rains came.
-For days it poured from the sky - thunder clapping and lighting flashing.
+For days, it poured from the sky - thunder clapping and lighting flashing.
 The creek waters rose.
-The fish could breath again.
+The fish could breathe again.
 Those that were honored remained on their delicately formed beds of mud.
-And in those moments in the sun and rain, we experienced our humanity through the deeds made for the living and the dead by young children.
+In those moments, in the sun and rain, we experienced our humanity through the deeds made for the living and the dead by young children.